ricardobiehl/avl_tree-1/README.rst

 - avl_iteration:  Helpers to iterate over the tree.
 - avl_traversal:  Helpers to traverse the tree.

-- avl_tree.h:  Implementation file.
-- avl_tree.c:  Implementation header.
+- avl_tree:    AVL tree implementation.

 - test.c:      A test program.